 - how the business or organisation can restructure or plan for the future

 What your employer must do

-Your employer doesn’t have to make the changes you suggest.
+Your employer does not have to make the changes you suggest.
 They do need to show that they’ve listened to you, considered your ideas and tried to come to an agreement.

 If your employer is making more than 20 people redundant within 90 days in a single establishment it's known as a ‘collective redundancy’.
 There are set rules for collective redundancies which your employer must follow.

-They must consult staff representatives – for example trade unions – as well as speaking to you individually.
+They must consult staff representatives – for example trade unions – as well as speak to you individually.

 They must let you know during the consultation:

 - why they need to make redundancies